Landmine Squats: Everything You Need to Know

 So, let’s get into each of the variations I recommend and exactly how to do them.

-Landmine Squats: How To Do Them
+Landmine Squats: How to Do Them with Proper Form

 Before you start squatting, you’ll want to make sure your barbell is anchored properly.
 Next, add some weight plates on the free end of the barbell until you find a comfortable weight.